yasserkassab/skin-disease-Class/README.md

 # skin-disease-Class

 This project implements a skin disease detection model using a Convolutional Neural Network (CNN) based on the ResNet-50 architecture.
 The model is trained to classify images of skin diseases into eight categories, utilizing transfer learning with a pre-trained model.
-# Skin Disease Detection Model

-This project implements a skin disease detection model using a Convolutional Neural Network (CNN) based on the ResNet-50 architecture.
-The model is trained to classify images of skin diseases into eight categories, utilizing transfer learning with a pre-trained model.
 The model achieved an accuracy of **97%** on the validation dataset.